jkeuper/jkeuper.github.io/_posts/2017-09-30-git-bisect.md

 $
 ```

-Now git jumped back in time and updated your workspace accorddingly.
+Git has jumped back in time and updated your workspace accorddingly.
 Git
 is using a binary search, so it picked a commit in the middle.
 Right
 between the known good and bad commits.

-Now check the current situation and tell git whether it contains the bad
+Now we check the current situation and tell git whether it contains the bad
 behaviour or not.
 So we build our website and check our browser to check
 for the faulty behaviour.
 For this example we say the current situation is
 still bad, so git moves further back in time.